-The objective of this study is to evaluate the potential clinical use of maternal serum free human chorionic gonadotrophine (β -hCG) in prediction of preeclampsia and its severity.

-Overall study design
+The objective of this study is to evaluate from the participants, examination the potential clinical use of maternal serum gonadotrophine ( $\beta$ -hCG) in prediction of preeclampsia and its severity. and ultrasound was done.
+Laboratory Overall study design investigations included; blood group and A randomized control prospective study

-A randomized control prospective study using toss a coin as randomization technique was carried out in AL-Zahra'a Teaching Hospital in AL-Najaf City, started from first of January 2014 to the first of January 2015.
-Pregnant women were selected at that time for study participation after their written consent.
-Participant, recruitment and randomization
+(general and obstetric examination ) was free human chorionic done, BMI calculated for each patient using toss a coin as randomization urine examination, blood urea and serum technique was carried out in AL-Zahra'a creatinine, serum ALT and AST, Teaching Hospital in AL-Najaf City, random blood sugar and serum $\beta$ -hCG started from first of January 2014 to the were done with each visit. first of January 2015.
+Pregnant women